hb-gatsby/gatsby-starter-lumen/content/posts/2020-04-04-Docker-images-overview.md

 ![](./media/Docker-hub-overview/3-gatsby-builds.png)

-Many frameworks rely on a specific Node.js version, otherwise the build fails.
+Many frameworks rely on a specific Node.js version, otherwise, the build fails.
 By default, our docker images will use the latest Node.js version available.

 You can specify a specific Node version through the Docker tag.
 For example, look at the [repository for Gatsby](https://hub.docker.com/repository/docker/fleek/gatsby).